surbhixyz/Jivanaa/README.md

 ### 3. Service Locator
 - **Google Maps Integration:** A service locator enables users to find nearby healthcare services, enhancing accessibility.
+- For using the service locator the user needs to :
+        1.Create a .env file at the root directory of your project using your preferred code editor.
+        2.Inside the .env file, add the following line:
+          REACT_APP_MAP_API_KEY=YOUR_GOOGLE_CLOUD_API_KEY ( Replace YOUR_GOOGLE_CLOUD_API_KEY with your actual Google Cloud API key)
+        3. Next, visit the proxy server [here](https://cors-anywhere.herokuapp.com/corsdemo) and click on "Request temporary access to the demo server" to grant access.

 ### 4. Donate and Get Involved
 - **Volunteering and Donations:** A dedicated section for users to contribute to the cause through volunteering or donations.